Social Security Number Collection and Usage-Notification

 Financial Aid Department

-Programs such as the Educational Opportunity Program and College Reach-Out Program are youth outreach projects funded by discretionary grants from the United States or Florida Departments of Education.
-As such, each project is required to exclusively serve eligible participants who are citizens or nationals of the United States, or who are permanent residents of the United States.
+Programs such as the Educational Opportunity Program and College Reach-Out Program are youth outreach projects funded by discretionary grants from the United States or Florida Department of Education.
+As such, each project is required to exclusively serve eligible participants that are citizens or nationals of the United States or permanent residents of the United States.
 In order to verify a participant’s project eligibility, it is mandatory that Social Security numbers are collected and also later used when submitting information for the Annual Performance Reports due to the United States or Florida Department of Education.

 State and Federal Reporting

-It is mandatory that the College collects Social Security numbers for the purpose of reporting state and national standardized testing results, including but not limited to: TABE, GED®, FTCE, ACT and CLEP.
+It is mandatory that the College collects Social Security numbers for the purpose of reporting state and national standardized testing results, including but not limited to: TABE, GED® and CLEP®.

 It is mandatory to collect Social Security numbers for agency third-party billings, payment collections, state and federal data collection, tracking, benefit processing, tax reporting, identification and verification.

 To protect your identity, IRSC will secure your Social Security number from unauthorized access and assign you a unique student identification number.
 This unique identification number will then be used for all associated employment and educational purposes at IRSC.

 The full IRSC Notification of Social Security Number Collection and Usage document can be obtained from Student Success at all IRSC campuses and on the IRSC website at irsc.edu.